 The heartbeat is caused by impulses arising from two specialised groups of cells within the heart muscle.
-The Sino-Atrial (SA) node, situated in the wall of the right atrium initiates the beat and the Atrioventricular (AV) node which is positioned between the ventricles and continues to distribute the wave of impulses.
+The Sino-Atrial (SA) node, situated in the wall of the right atrium initiates the beat, and the Atrioventricular (AV) node which is positioned between the ventricles and continues to distribute the wave of impulses.

 There are several distinct stages that form a full heartbeat.
 Cardiac Systole describes the period at which the heart contracts and cardiac diastole describes the period of relaxation, between beats.
 They can, however, be further divided into diastole and systole of the atria and ventricles.

 The phases of a heartbeat can also be divided into sections relating to the shape of the electrical signals produced when viewing the heartbeat via an ECG (Electrocardiogram).
 This traces the electrical activity of the heart.
-The wave shape produced is called the QRS wave, with each part of the wave being labelled to help describe what is happening at each stage.
+The wave shape produced is called the QRS wave, with each part of the wave being labeled to help describe what is happening at each stage.

-- TP Interval (Ventricular Diastole) – Atria and ventricles are relaxed, blood is flowing into the atria from the veins.
+- TP Interval (Ventricular Diastole) – Atria and ventricles are relaxed, and blood is flowing into the atria from the veins.
 As the atrial pressure increases above that of the ventricle, the AV valves open, allowing blood to flow into the ventricle

 - P Wave (Atrial Systole) – The SA node fires and the atria contract causing atrial systole which forces all blood into the ventricles, emptying the atria.